 The Mana'eesh Lady

 Over the last few years, Chef Smelly’s massive plates of Creole dishes have drawn lines around the block.
 And even now in pandemic times, things are no different.
-Here’s how you do it: head to Au Lounge in Uptown Oakland on Tuesday, Thursday, or Friday from 5-9pm, and wait your turn for blackened prawns, surf & turf fries, sweet chili garlic chicken, garlic noodles, and more.
-Check Instagram for the menu and updates - and note that it’s walk-up orders only.
+Here’s how you do it: head to Au Lounge in Uptown Oakland from Wednesday to Sunday, and wait your turn for blackened prawns, surf & turf fries, sweet chili garlic chicken, garlic noodles, and more.
+It’s walk-up only, so check Instagram for the menu and updates.

 If you’re always on the lookout for the newest fried chicken sandwich, check out Fowl + Fare in Oakland.
 Their sandwiches change occasionally, but one they always have is the classic with chipotle aioli, pear slaw, and a fried chicken thigh.
 Others include a Mediterranean fried chicken sandwich with feta tzatziki, za’atar, and tomato mint jam, and one with bacon black garlic ranch.
 Fowl + Fare is usually at Port Kitchens Marketplace on weekends, but check their Instagram for pop-up days and location.

-In the Things Bay Area People Love hierarchy, there’s fried chicken sandwiches.
-Then there’s freshly baked sourdough.
-Every Friday and Sunday, Haight Loaves in SF is making sourdough loaves, sandwich bread, and focaccia, and focaccia pizza on Fridays.
-You can place an order for pickup online or by DM-ing them on Instagram.
+In the Things Bay Area People Love hierarchy, freshly baked sourdough comes pretty close to the top of the list.
+Every Friday, Saturday, and Sunday, Haight Loaves in SF is making sourdough loaves, sandwich bread, and focaccia, and focaccia pizza on Fridays.
+You can place an order for pick-up online.

 This Vietnamese spot doesn’t pop up on a regular schedule.
 But if you check their Instagram and find a date is approaching, put it on your calendar immediately - so you can look forward to things like papaya salad, braised pork belly, and pandan butter mochi.
 In the past, they’ve had set dinner menus for pickup and delivery in SF, and recently, they had an a la carte menu and outdoor dining at The Showdown in North Beach.

 Smashburger enthusiasts, rejoice - Smish Smash is making thin, crispy, caramelized smashburgers out of Neptune’s in Alameda, Thursdays through Sundays - and they’re absolutely delicious.
 Fried chicken sandwiches, fries, and weekly specials, like their recent uni burger or Mk’Rib, are also on the menu.
-Same day pre-orders can be placed here.
+They’re currently only taking same-day pre-orders.

 We checked out Smish Smash - read about it here.